FelipeGuerra5/TIcTacToe/README.md

 # Tic Tac Toe

-This project is made with ReactJS using Hooks for Learnning purpose, following a tutorial by: <a href='https://www.youtube.com/channel/UCR4NsaYoCjkxwGT5vR16YhA'>Learn Code By Doing</a>
+This project is made with ReactJS using Hooks for learning purpose, following a tutorial by: <a href='https://www.youtube.com/channel/UCR4NsaYoCjkxwGT5vR16YhA'>Learn Code By Doing</a>

 ## Code